UniPD-DII-ETCOMP/FFT-NLIE/README.md

 and FFT-FFT_NLIE itself

- [4] R. Torchio, "FFT-NLIE toolbox", https://github.com/UniPD-DII-ETCOMP/FFT-NLIE
+ [4] R. Torchio and F. Lucchini, "FFT-NLIE toolbox", https://github.com/UniPD-DII-ETCOMP/FFT-NLIE

 Contacts & Authors
 -----------------------
-For any questions or need help to solve your problem, please contact me
+For any questions or need help to solve your problem, please contact us

 Riccardo Torchio (riccardo.torchio@unipd.it)

+Francesco Lucchini (francesco.lucchini@studenti.unipd.it)